nilesh97/Generating_DeepFakes_Using_DCGan/README.md

  28 x 28 x 1 Images, this can be modified by changing the input size in the generator and discriminator models.

 Instruction to execute the project :-

+        For faster results, we need to change the runtime type of colab from cpu to gpu.
+        Otherwise step 3 is optional.
         Instructions :-
         1) Download DCGan.ipynb
         2) Upload the code file in google colab or jupyter notebook